rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![UI for run now protection jobs](/img/gui-run-now-cloud-protection.png)

-3. The GreenLake API to accomplish the use case above was **POST /backup-recovery/v1beta1/protection-jobs/:id/run**, and the documentation of this [API](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/DataManagementJobRun) also list the required JSON structure for the request body.
+3. The GreenLake API to accomplish the use case above was `POST /backup-recovery/v1beta1/protection-jobs/:id/run`, and the documentation of this [API](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/DataManagementJobRun) also list the required JSON structure for the request body as shown here:
    `﻿{
    "﻿fullBackup": false,
-   "﻿ScheduleIds: \[3\]
+   "﻿ScheduleIds: [3]
-   }﻿
+   }﻿`

 >Note that there was a key called **“fullBackup”** inside the request body to enable the creation of full protection where a backup will be created independently from the existing copies in the protection store.
 The below figure shows an example of the execution of **run now** without full backup protection of the third schedule which is cloud protection of this virtual machine.
 The value will be entered from the parameter of this API in this manner:
-   **POST /backup-recovery/v1beta1/protection-jobs/"<protection-jobs-id>"/run.**

-4.
+   `POST /backup-recovery/v1beta1/protection-jobs/"<protection-jobs-id>"/run`

 ![API to execute a protection run](/img/api-to-execute-a-protection.png)